sanagama/mssql-restapi/README.md

 ## Environment variables

-You can the environment variables below to configure the connection to a local or remote SQL Server instance, Azure SQL Database and Azure SQL Data Warehouse.
+You can use environment variables to to make the prototype connect to a local or remote SQL Server instance, Azure SQL Database and Azure SQL Data Warehouse.

 Environment variable | Default Value | Description
 --------------- | ------ | ------------